In fair Verona, where we lay our scene...

 Our scene is Leeds, Boxing Day 2015, when a catastrophe struck Northern Ballet.
 A devastating river flood, damaging £2 million pounds worth of sets and costumes.

-A true cornerstone in the history of the Company, Northern Ballet’s beloved 1991 production of Romeo & Juliet, directed by Christopher Gable CBEe and choreographed by Massimo Moricone, was one of the productions damaged in the 2015 flood.
-In Spring 2024 we plan to restage this universal story, but we need your help to reunite our lovers.
+A true cornerstone in the history of the Company, Northern Ballet’s beloved 1991 production of Romeo & Juliet, directed by Christopher Gable CBE and choreographed by Massimo Moricone, suffered devastating damage in the flood.

 'I took my daughter to see Northern Ballet's Romeo & Juliet in Cardiff 30 years ago, when she was about 16.
 She didn’t know the story, and when it got to the bit where Juliet finds Romeo dead, I turned and saw the tears streaming down her face.
 It was magical.'